PRECINCT PARTNERS

 QIMR Berghofer’s cutting edge facilities include:

-• Q-Gen Cell Therapeutics – a fully integrated facility for translational research within QIMR Berghofer for manufacturing cell-based therapies and translating QIMR Berghofer’s clinical research to the bedside
+• Q-Gen Cell Therapeutics – a fully integrated facility for translational research within QIMR Berghofer manufacturing cell-based therapies and translating QIMR Berghofer’s clinical research to the bedside

 • an insectary – the largest of its kind in the southern hemisphere and one of the largest in the world – to support research into mosquito control and mosquito-borne diseases